JuliaPolynomialMatrices/PolynomialMatrices.jl/README.md

 * some state space realization from a fraction of two polynomial matrices
 * ...
 * separate (but related) packages `PolynomialMatrixEquations` and `PolynomialMatrixFactorizations` are planned.

+## `PolynomialMatrices` package is restricted to univariate polynomials only, for multivariate polynomials look elsewhere

+As it is implemented now, `PolyMatrix` objects do not allow for mixing different variables --- a `PolyMatrix` object can only operate together with `PolyMatrix` objects with the same variable.
+For multivariate polynomials, you may want to check [`MultivariatePolynomials`](https://github.com/JuliaAlgebra/MultivariatePolynomials.jl) package.